webmentordev/mobykart-ecommerce/README.md

 ## Project Details
-This product is extended from my e-commerce template
+This project is extended from my e-commerce template
 * Stripe integration (Not paypal)
 * Create products (need Category & Brand)
 * Products has relation with category & brand